dwdas9/home/articles/Misc/Docker/Kafka/Confluent-Kafka.md

 ![Alt text](image.png)

-**Remember**: The container group will be named after the folder containing the docker-compose.
+**Remember**: The container group wil l be named after the folder containing the docker-compose.
 I.e. If it is inside London/docker-compose.yml then the container group in docker will be London.

 ## <span style="color: Teal;">Steps to Launch the Kafka Environment</span>